-The country’s labor history stretches back to 1768 when New York tailors protested a cut in wages; the first union formed in 1794 among shoemakers in Philadelphia.
+U.S. labor history stretches back to 1768 when New York tailors protested a cut in wages; the first union formed in 1794 among shoemakers in Philadelphia.
 As times changed, work stoppages in larger industries grew, sometimes pitting strikers against law enforcement and even the military.
-The efforts weren’t always successful, but they frequently made gains that translated to other industries and influenced laws.
-Here are some of the biggest strikes in America over the past 140 years, ranked by the estimated number of striking workers.
+Their efforts weren’t always successful, but they frequently made gains that translated to other industries and influenced laws.
+The latest strike by workers at the University of California may be the largest at any academic institution in history.